felixnext/python-functown/README.md

 ## Notes

+* The `@handle_error` decorator returns additional information to be used in the development process.
+This can also expose infrormation to attackers, so use responsibly (i.e. make sure to disable for production environments).

-If you find this library helpful or have suggestions please let me know.
+> ‼️ If you find this library helpful or have suggestions please let me know.
-Also any contributions are welcome!
+Also any contributions are welcome! ‼️